luaugg/LavaClient/README.md

 If you really cannot use those libraries though, you'll need at the very bare minimum a semi-complete Discord Gateway Implementation before you can even begin using LavaClient.
 An example of how you can handle just the rate limiting part [can be found here.](https://gist.github.com/SamOphis/766c62d6fb91bac77ea9f2dea0edb330)

+As of the 14th June 2018, a [LavaClient integration for JDA](https://github.com/SamOphis/LavaClient-JDA) exists however the problem still remains for other libraries.

 # Creating and Adding Nodes to a LavaClient Instance